Post updated in July 2019.

 High number of monthly searches + low competition + high relevancy = content you should be creating.

-Let me give you a Pipedrive example here.
-Which one of the following 4 keywords would you start producing content for?
+Let me give you an example from the world of sales and CRMs.
+Which one of the following four keywords would you start producing content for?

 “customer relationship management” sounds like a huge opportunity, and “sales pipeline report” kind of pointless, but it might be a mistake to start by creating content for the former and dismissing the latter.